JinxCodesAI/one/README.md

 git clone <repository-url>
 cd <repository-name>

-# Configure justfile for your operating system (Windows users must run this)
+# IMPORTANT: Configure justfile for your operating system
+# Windows users MUST run this to avoid shell errors:
 just setup

+# If you get "could not find the shell" error on Windows, run this instead:
+# deno run --allow-read --allow-write scripts/setup-justfile.ts

 # Install project dependencies
 just install